West Coast Avengers #33-36 (1989)

 Moon Knight “joins.”
 But he’s really already a member, isn’t he?

-I didn’t even remember he had a first wife.
+I didn’t even remember Hank had a first wife.
 Probably because this is her first appearance–her name is Olinka Barankov.

 Meanwhile, the WCA team are released from prison, but Moon Knight and Mockingbird are identified as SHIELD agents so they are still held captive.
 The freed heroes go to the American Embassy where Phantom Rider is hanging out.

-Anyway, Mockingbird and Moon Knight, it turns out, are in the same prison as Vision and Scarlet Witch.
+Anyway, Mockingbird and Moon Knight, it turns out, are taken to the same prison as Vision and Scarlet Witch.
 So of course they all wander around the halls and find each other and then…

 Quicksilver shows up.